-Vidal Threatens To Leave Barcelona
+Vidal threatens to leave Barcelona

 "We're on time.
 We have to begin giving the maximum or working much more.

-Barcelona return to action on Sunday with a trip to title rivals Atletico Madrid.
+Barcelona returns to action on Monday (AEDT) with a trip to title rival Atletico Madrid.